jbccollins/leaflet-tile-loading-progress-control/README.md

 # leaflet-tile-loading-progress-control
 A leaflet control that indicates tile loading progress for a group of tile layers.
 This can be useful when you have a lot of tile layers or tiles that frequently refresh.

 My particualar use case was for a looping precipitation radar that was built using ten tile layers that each needed to be updated every five minutes.
 Zooming and panning the map causes a lot of tile requests to be sent out.
-These can take a second to load and in the mean time I didn't want the end user to think the map was breaking.
+These can take a second to load and in the meantime I didn't want the end user to think the map was breaking.

 # Usage
 ```javascript